wtsi-hgi/hgi-vault/doc/design.md

 ```

 This function makes decisions on whether a file can be deleted, which
-would be implemented similarly to:
+would be used in a similar fashion to:

 ```py
 can_deletes = [can_delete-hot-ch12.can_delete,